SocialDesignHouse/jquery.eightTracks/README.md

     //or var tag = 'house';

     $.eightTracks.tagSearch(tag);

-    //this will search for the tag or collection of tags you send
+This will search for the tag or collection of tags you send and return a set of mixes.

-    //you can add a listener for the 'searchResultsFound' event to perform actions with the results
+You can add a listener for the `searchResultsFound` event to perform actions with the results

     $('body').on('searchResultsFound', function(e, response) {
         //console.log(response);